valancej/NIST-SP-800-190/README.md

 ## Introduction

 The National Institute of Standards and Technology Special Publication 800-190 was designed to explain the security concerns associated with container technologies.
-Along with this, recommendations are made thoughout the publication for addressing the outlined concerns.
+In addition, recommendations are made thoughout the publication for addressing the outlined concerns.

 Below details how Anchore can help with execution and mapping of NIST SP 800-190 Sections 4.1 - 4.5.